Northern Explorer: Re-branding as the Northern Explorer

 In 2012, passenger numbers were in decline and KiwiRail decided to replace the Overlander with the Northern Explorer, from Monday 25 June 2012.
 The timetable was accelerated by eliminating intermediate stops, except Paraparaumu, Palmerston North, Ohakune, National Park, Otorohanga (summer only), Hamilton and Papakura.
 From October 2016, fire-suppressed DFB class locomotives (as required for diesel-hauled passenger trains in tunnels) were assigned to the service.

 The service used one AKC and three AK class carriages, an AKL class luggage van and an AKV class power/viewing van from the Coastal Pacific.
 A larger AKS luggage van, converted from SA, replaced AKL in 2019.

 Patronage

 The Northern Explorer carried 39,419 passengers in the year to 30 June 2014; about 1,500 more than in 2012–13, but almost 23,000 fewer than the Overlander in 2011–12.
 Numbers rose 71% from 2013 to 2018, or about 65,000 a year and slightly more than the Overlander numbers.

+Service

+In 2025, the Northern Explorer runs alternate days: on three days per week southbound and on three days per week northbound.
+On Sundays, there is no service, nor will be trains from 23 December 2025 to 13 January 2026.
+And there will be three more interruptions each year of about half a week for scheduled track maintenance.